-Verizon expects to finish its 4G LTE network by mid-2013Alex Wagner - Senior News Editor
+Verizon expects to finish its 4G LTE network by mid-2013Alex Wagner - Deputy Managing Editor, News Desk

 Last month Verizon expanded its 4G LTE network to its 400th market, easily meeting the carrier's goal of reaching 400 markets by the end of 2012.
 Now the big red operator has revealed that it'll reach another LTE milestone earlier than anticipated.
 As noted by Fierce Wireless, Verizon Communications CFO Fran Shammo revealed today at a technology conference that his carrier's deployment of its 4G LTE network will be finished by mid-2013, which is six months earlier than Verizon had expected its LTE network to match its 3G coverage.
 At the end of the third quarter, Verizon said that there were 14.9 million postpaid LTE devices in use on its network, adding that 35 percent of its data traffic was over LTE.

 Shammo also touched a bit on some other aspects of Verizon's business.
 The exec reiterated that Verizon's Share Everything plans are doing better than anticipated, with over 13 percent of the customer base on one of the shared offerings.
 He added that the average number of devices on Share Everything plans is above 2.6 products per account.
 Not everyone is hopping onto the new plans, though, as Shammo did say that some customers are paying the full cost of new hardware to keep their unlimited plans.

 When it comes to carriers coming together in big deals like the one between Sprint and SoftBank, Shammo said that Verizon is unlikely to pursue such an agreement with a smaller carrier since it probably wouldn't be given regulatory approval.
 However, Shammo explained that he's in favor of the aforementioned Sprint-SoftBank deal because it will help to strengthen Sprint, which will in turn help the industry as a whole.